epdsn/AsciiForge/README.md

 # AsciiForge

-**AsciiForge** is an interactive Python application that lets you create, view, and manage ASCII art.
+**AsciiForge** is an interactive Ascii art application that lets you create, view, and manage ASCII art.
 Whether you want to convert images to ASCII art, browse a collection of predefined ASCII art pieces, or draw your own creations using a graphical canvas, AsciiForge provides both an intuitive menu-driven interface and a visual drawing tool to bring your text-based artwork to life.

 ## Installation